Mean Shift Clustering

 ---|---|---|---|

-- A "Cluster_ID" field is added to the source dataset to indicate the resultant clustering categories;
+- Adds a Cluster_ID field in the source dataset to indicate the resulting cluster categories.